zacharyhanna/diversity-divergence-stats/README.md

-# divergence-distance-stats
+# diversity-divergence-stats
-Repository for scripts related to the calculation of genomic divergence and distance statistics
+Repository for scripts related to the calculation of genomic diversity and divergence statistics

 ## tableFstPi
 Usage: